kbarros/smatrix/README.markdown

 smatrix: *fast matrices in scala*
 =================================

-A Scala library for high performance matrix computation, with support for native BLAS and LAPACK libraries.
+A Scala library for high performance matrix computation, with support for native BLAS, LAPACK, and ARPACK libraries.

 Features